naistangz/Technical_Training/docs/Week4_Python/Test_Driven_Development/README.md

     - Having set of automated tests can fix those breaks before release.
     - Proper warning is given when breaks are identified.

+## TDD in Agile
+- Development technique where you must first write a test that fails before you write new functional code.
+- Starts with designing and developing tests for every small functionality and prompts developers to write new code only if an automated test has failed.

 ## Using Pytest